giccifelipe/rockpaperscissors/README.md

 - Lizar beats Spock and Papers
 - Spock beats Scissors and Rock

 Thank you for checking out our Rock, Paper, Scissors game in C#!
-We hope you have fun playing it and stay tuned for the upcoming Spock and Lizard additions!
+We hope you have fun playing it!